timoshenkoav/timoshenkoav.github.io/_develop/2016-09-22-encrypted-api-from-android-to-rails-part-2.md

 - rails
 related_id: 12
 meta_description: Second part of post about passing encrypted data from android client to rails server
+excerpt: Second part of post about passing encrypted data from android client to rails server
 read_more:
 - 1
 ---